 Or, invite them to your next planned event – whether it’s an end-of-year holiday party or a donor appreciation event.
 Including them at in-person gatherings will make them feel more connected to your mission, and they’ll be able to tell their friends about their personal experience, which can help solidify their loyalty.

 There are tons of ways to thank #GivingTuesday donors – from shout-outs on social media to handwritten letters.
 Remember that other nonprofits are thanking your donors, too, so use these tips to make your thank you stand out from the rest!

-Get the most out of your #GivingTuesday campaign on Mightycause by downloading our new #GivingTuesday ebook.
-Get tips on securing corporate partnerships, templates and checklists and lessons learned from some of the most successful #GivingTuesday participants.
+Get the most out of your #GivingTuesday campaign on Mightycause by downloading our #GivingTuesday Playbook.
+Get tips on securing corporate partnerships, templates and checklists, and lessons learned from some of the most successful #GivingTuesday participants.

 Want to learn more?

 Request a demo and learn more about Mightycause.Request a Demo